Mobility

 One of the more notable ones is Aurora Innovation, which was founded by former employees of Google, Uber and Tesla and which bought Uber’s self-driving research.

-But while boosters and CEOs continue to make pronouncements about the imminence of self-driving cars, many technical and legal challenges remain.
+But while boosters and CEOs continue to make pronouncements about the imminence of self-driving cars, many technical and legal challenges remain before the history of self-driving cars is fully written.

 According to The Verge, the leading industry lobby group is abandoning the term “self-driving” in favor of “autonomous vehicle”.

-Morning Brew’s Ryan Duffy’s encounter with Waymo One, a driverless taxi service, last July exemplifies the current state of the technology.
+Morning Brew’s Ryan Duffy’s encounter with Waymo One, a driverless taxi service, exemplifies the current state of autonomous transportation.

 Vehicles were confined to a service area in the suburbs of Phoenix, AZ and had very strict parameters about where riders could be picked up and dropped off.
 The cars didn’t go on the highways and tried to avoid traffic; they also exhibited occasionally erratic braking behavior, which area police blamed for a few minor collisions (although Waymo blamed them on human drivers).